 2. Parque Nacional Los Volcanes

-The best day hike on our whole trip, this 4 hour walk took us to the crater rim of a volcano that last had a major eruption only 5 years ago.
+The best day hike is a 4 hour walk which will take you to the crater rim of a volcano that last had a major eruption only 5 years ago.
 The effort is rewarded generously by the incredible view into the crater when you reach the top.
-More on our climb in my Volcan Santa Ana post.

 3. Barra de Santiago